Imagery-Based Cognitive Therapy for Bipolar Disorder and Mood Instability

 The reproducible materials can be downloaded and printed in PDF format.

-Emily A. Holmes, DClinPsy, PhD, is Professor of Psychology in the Department of Psychology at Uppsala University in Uppsala, Sweden, and in the Department of Clinical Neuroscience at the Karolinska Institutet, Stockholm, Sweden.
-She is Visiting Professor of Clinical Psychology at the University of Oxford, United Kingdom.
+Emily A. Holmes, PhD, DClinPsych, is Professor in the Department of Women's and Children's Health at Uppsala University in Uppsala, Sweden, where she leads the PERCEPT–Mental Imagery and Mental Health Program.
+She was formerly Professor at the University of Oxford, United Kingdom.
 Her research and publications focus on mental imagery and emotion across psychological disorders.
 She is a clinical psychologist with a PhD in cognitive neuroscience.
-Dr. Holmes is an associate editor of Behaviour Research and Therapy and serves on the Board of Trustees of the international mental health research charity MQ: Transforming Mental Health.
-She is a recipient of the May Davidson Award from the British Psychological Society, the Comenius Early Career Award from the European Federation of Psychologists' Associations, and the Award for Distinguished Early Career Scientific Contribution to Psychology from the American Psychological Association, among other honors.
-She is a member of the Royal Swedish Academy of Sciences.
+Dr. Holmes serves on the Board of Trustees of the international mental health research charity MQ: Transforming Mental Health.
+She is the recipient of awards from the American Psychological Association, the German Alexander von Humboldt Foundation, and Uppsala University, among other international honors.
+Dr. Holmes is a Fellow of the Royal Swedish Academy of Sciences and an Honorary Fellow of the Royal Academy of Arts in the United Kingdom.
+Her research is underpinned by a core interest in mental health science and the translation of basic findings to create innovations to improve psychological treatments.

 Susie A. Hales, DClinPsy, is Research Tutor and Clinical Psychologist at the Oxford Institute of Clinical Psychology Training, University of Oxford, and Oxford Health NHS Foundation Trust, United Kingdom.
 Her research focuses on mental imagery processes and treatment innovation for mood disorders.
 Dr. Hales has published papers on psychological aspects of bipolar disorder and suicidality, and on novel ways of delivering cognitive therapy.
 She is active in the supervision and training of mental health professionals in a range of research and clinical competencies, with a particular emphasis on the provision of imagery-focused cognitive therapy training workshops.